 Click: Change priority.

 Be aware that the priority set in Task Manager processes do not remain so forever.
-After reboot, Will return the value priorities: Normal (value default for processes).
+After restart the system, Will return the value priorities: Normal (value default for processes).

 Windows Task Manager - Priority Processes - Windows XP, Windows Vista & Windows 7